 We want all patients to get the right care, in the right place, at the right time.

-As North West London’s AHSN, we’ve worked with NHS England, the AHSN Network, the Accelerated Access Collaborative (AAC) and with partners across the NWL health and care system to support changes to Asthma pathways that improve early and accurate diagnosis of respiratory conditions and improve patient care and outcomes.
+As the Health Innovation Network for North West London, we’ve worked with NHS England, The Health Innovation Network, the Accelerated Access Collaborative (AAC) and with partners across the NWL health and care system to support changes to Asthma pathways that improve early and accurate diagnosis of respiratory conditions and improve patient care and outcomes.
 Our support is focused on:

 In the last few years ICHP has supported a number of linked projects, all with the aim of improving detection, optimising treatments and reducing inequalities.
 These include: